algbio/themisto/README.md

 If there is a problem, the tests will terminate and report an error message.

+If you run into problems involving zlib or bzip2, you can instruct the build process to download & compile them from source with

+	cmake -DCMAKE_BUILD_ZLIB=1 -DCMAKE_BUILD_BZIP2=1 ..
+	make

 ## Compiling on macOS
 Compiling Themisto on macOS requires users to first install gcc-6.1 or newer from homebrew with